 Puede encontrar una versión en español de esta publicación aquí.

-Earlier this week, the U.S. Supreme Court announced that the public charge rule can go into effect.
-The rule will go into effect on February 24, 2020.
+As of February 24, 2020, the new public charge rule is in effect.
 Here’s what immigrant families in South Carolina need to know about the new public charge rule:

 What is “Public Charge”?

 The “public charge test” is used by immigration officials to decide whether a person can enter the U.S. or get a lawful permanent resident status (green card).
 In this test, officials look at income, employment, health, age, education/skills (including English skills), family situation, and whether a sponsor signed a contract (“affidavit of support”) promising to support the person.
 Officials can also look at whether a person has used certain benefit programs.
 Many immigrants are exempt from the public charge test (see below for a complete list of immigration statuses that are exempt from the public charge rule).

 The government has changed how it makes public charge decision to make it more difficult for immigrants from low-income backgrounds to come into this country legally and apply for residency.
 The government is also expanding the types of public benefits that could count against an immigrant in the public charge test.

 The new public charge rule applies to the following immigrants: